-If you don’t quite have the right qualifications to start our three year BEng (Hons) Aeronautical Engineering degree or if you want to gain more confidence in higher level work, you could opt to start your studies with a foundation year.
+If you don’t have the right grades to enrol directly on to our BEng (Hons) Aeronautical Engineering degree, you could opt to start your studies with a foundation year.
 The extra year is intended to give you the best possible preparation for success on the degree pathway.
 You’ll study introductory modules relevant to the degree course whilst developing key skills for academic study.

 The BEng Aeronautical Engineering degree is taught through a combination of lectures, tutorials, practical laboratory sessions and seminars.
 You will also need to devote time to self-study, such as conducting research and preparing for your assessments and lectures.